 In order to be held negligent, the property owner would need to have had enough time and opportunity before the accident to take remedial measures.
 An attorney will analyze whether the hazardous condition or obstacle existed long enough for the property owner to take appropriate action.

 For example, the property owner is expected to run routine checks of the property in order to eliminate all the potential hazards.
-The lighting and visibility around the area where the accident occurred is also analyzed to ensure that lack of visibility was not the cause of the accident.
+The lighting and visibility around the area where the accident occurred are also analyzed to ensure that lack of visibility was not the cause of the accident.

 Proving That You Did Not Cause the Injury Yourself